-- C.5 (i) Within 15 days of entering into contract for rendering managerial, technical, consultancy services to overseas employers, the exporter should submit to his bankers an application in form TCS 1 in six copies alongwith six copies of contract for necessary post-award clearance.
-Where value of the contract is U.S. Dollar 100 Million or less authorised dealers / Exim Bank should examine the proposals in the light of nature and scope of the services to be rendered, terms of payment, period available for completion of the project/assignment, penalty provisions, etc. and grant clearance provided the proposal satisfies the conditions listed in paragraphs C.3 / C.4. - (ii) Exim Bank may also receive directly applications for export of services of the value upto U.S. Dollar 100 Million, without being routed through an authorised dealer provided (i) all facilities required for execution of the contract are being extended by Exim Bank, (ii) Exim Bank makes necessary arrangement with an authorised dealer to handle exchange control matters like GR formality, etc. in connection with execution of the contract and the details of the arrangement made in this regard are advised to the concerned Regional Office of Exchange Control Department and (iii) Exim Bank monitors such contracts cleared by them till their completion and ensures compliance with the requirements of completed contracts as per paragraph B.10 of Memorandum PEM.
-In approved cases, Exim Bank will forward a copy of its approval to the Regional Office of Exchange Control Department under whose jurisdiction the applicant is functioning. - (iii) Proposals for values in excess of U.S. Dollar 100 Million are required to be referred to the Working Group for clearance.
-In the case of proposals exceeding the value of U.S. Dollar 100 Million, detailed comments and recommendations on the proposals may be communicated by authorised dealers in form TCS 2 to Exim Bank. - (iv) The procedure outlined in paragraph B.7 in respect of project export proposals should be followed, mutatis mutandis, by authorised dealer/Exim Bank while granting post-award clearance/ referring the proposals to Exim Bank/Working Group.
+C.5 (i) After entering into contract for rendering managerial, technical, consultancy services to overseas employers, the exporter should submit to his bankers an application in form TCS 1 in six copies alongwith six copies of contract for necessary post-award clearance.
+For Contract value without any limit authorised dealers / Exim Bank should examine the proposals in the light of nature and scope of the services to be rendered, terms of payment, period available for completion of the project/assignment, penalty provisions, etc. and grant clearance provided the proposal satisfies the conditions listed in paragraphs C.3 / C.4.

+- (ii) AD bank / Exim Bank may receive such applications provided (a) all facilities required for execution of the contract are being extended by Exim Bank, (b) Exim Bank makes necessary arrangement with an authorised dealer to handle exchange control matters like export declaration formality, etc. in connection with execution of the contract and (c) Exim Bank monitors such contracts cleared by them till their completion and ensures compliance with the requirements of completed contracts as per paragraph B.10 of Memorandum PEM. - (iii) The procedure outlined in paragraph B.7 in respect of project export proposals should be followed, mutatis mutandis, by authorised dealer/Exim Bank while granting post-award clearance.